It's nice to be an old dog, lying in the sun on a warm autumn day.

 The stranger approached the gate.
-If he went thru the gate he would be trespassing on the property that I was sworn to protect.
-He went right thru the gate and started walking straight towards the tractor.
+If he went through the gate he would be trespassing on the property that I was sworn to protect.
+He went right through the gate and started walking straight towards the tractor.
 I got there just before the stranger and placed myself between him and the tractor.
 He kept coming.
 I growled and bared my teeth.
 He pulled up short like he'd seen a rattlesnake.

 He put on his hand and said, "Nice doggie-doggie.
 Be a nice doggie-doggie."
 Then he stepped closer.

 Well, this doggie-doggie wasn't buying what he was selling.
 Although I probably don't bark twice in a year, I started barking then.
 And between every bark was a growl.
 No way is this stranger even going to touch that tractor.